b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/logistical-problems.md

 &nbsp;

 ### Wooden Submarines
 Jaredites in wooden submarines.
 Jaredites with steel.
-Did [[Technology|steel]] technology exist in 8000 BCE?
+Did [[Scripture/Book of Mormon/Technology|steel]] technology exist in 8000 BCE?

 Giving this any amount of critical evaluation makes it sound more ridiculous than inspiring or faith-promoting.
 No propulsion, no steering, constant flipping, no food stores, no potable water, no waste disposal, and no solid way to tell time or know how long it took.
 I'm not sure they knew how to measure the number of days- did they write it down, or just talk out a consensus once they made landfall?
 If it was written, what was it recorded on?
 Etched on the inside wall between the smears of cow poop?